Last updated March 9, 2022.

 Recently, the American Heart Association released new guidelines that, if followed, could double the number of people taking cholesterol-lowering medications.
-(24)

-Ask to have the small particle LDL test done.
+Tell your doctor that you want to have the small particle LDL test done.

 Even doctors who understand the value of this test don’t recommend it because it’s normally not covered by insurance.